| | |

 How Much Sleep Do You Need By Age?

-The National Sleep Foundation summoned a panel of 18 experts from the fields of medicine and science to determine how much sleep people need by age.
-The experts reviewed numerous validated research regarding sleep duration and its health outcomes like depressions, cardiovascular disease, diabetes, and pain.
-The panel recommended the following amounts of sleep for these specific age groups:
+The National Sleep Foundation summoned a panel of 18 experts from medicine and science to determine how much sleep people need by age.
+The experts reviewed numerous validated studies regarding sleep duration and its health outcomes, such as depression, cardiovascular disease, diabetes, and pain.

 Age GroupAge RangeRecommendation

-Newborns0-3 months 14-17 hours
+Newborns0-3 months14-17 hours

 Infants4-11 months12-15 hours